 Even though it’s the sturdiest Omega we’ve reviewed, it can’t touch the Champion in terms of rugged design or longevity.

-One of the main complaints people have about masticating juicer is that they take a lot of effort to operate.
+One of the main complaints people have about masticating juicers is that they take a lot of effort to operate.
 Some manufacturers have offered masticating options in a vertical design, to help out with this.

 Vertical masticating juicers pull fruits and vegetables down into the auger, so you don’t have to push as hard or prep as carefully.
 The modified design also reduces strain on the auger and motor shaft, since you’re not pushing things directly across the system.